Garden of the Flesh: Connections to other works

-The female featured at the end of the story is 'adult entertainment superstar' Pupusi, a minor character from Hernandez' Love and Rockets stories who later appeared in his anthology series Blubber.
-Hernandez would also make a tongue-in-cheek suggestion that Noah's voluptuous wife was Fritz from the same series in disguise "because it was decided that porn might ruin her fading career even faster".
+The female featured at the end of the story is 'adult entertainment superstar' Pupusi, a minor character from Hernández' Love and Rockets stories who later appeared in his anthology series Blubber.
+Hernández would also make a tongue-in-cheek suggestion that Noah's voluptuous wife was Fritz from the same series in disguise "because it was decided that porn might ruin her fading career even faster".

 Reception

 Critical reception of the graphic novel has been mixed.

-Nathan Chazan of The Cornell Daily Sun identified Garden of the Flesh as another sign of the growing fascination with obscenity in Hernandez' work, praising it and noting that "by slamming together the biblical and the pornographic, Hernandez explores the power fantasies which fuel both."
-Writing for Vice, Nick Gazin was also positive, stating "Gilbert Hernandez is one of the modern greats, so I would advise that you definitely read this unless you’re averse to comics that are drenched in jizz.".
-On his personal blog, The Comics Journal reviewer Rob Clough was also effusive about Hernandez' blending of biblical and pornographic tropes, observing "Hernandez also seamlessly overlays the structure of pornographic films onto the episodic structure of the Bible.
+Nathan Chazan of The Cornell Daily Sun identified Garden of the Flesh as another sign of the growing fascination with obscenity in Hernández' work, praising it and noting that "by slamming together the biblical and the pornographic, Hernandez explores the power fantasies which fuel both."
+Writing for Vice, Nick Gazin was also positive, stating "Gilbert Hernandez is one of the modern greats, so I would advise that you definitely read this unless you're averse to comics that are drenched in jizz.".
+On his personal blog, The Comics Journal reviewer Rob Clough was also effusive about Hernández' blending of biblical and pornographic tropes, observing "Hernandez also seamlessly overlays the structure of pornographic films onto the episodic structure of the Bible.
 That is, new characters in new situations were constantly being introduced in the Bible in the same way that new actors appear in porn to offer variety to the viewer."

 Robert Boyd was less impressed in The Comics Journal itself, expressing disappointment in the work's lack of variation, describing it as "boring fucking and fucking boring."
 Ian Keogh of Slings & Arrows was also unimpressed.
-Grading the book 2 out of 5; he bemoaned that the sex "might work as erotica for a boy in his early teenage years who’s led a sheltered life, but for anyone else it’s uniformly dull and devoid of ideas.".
+Grading the book 2 out of 5; he bemoaned that the sex "might work as erotica for a boy in his early teenage years who's led a sheltered life, but for anyone else it's uniformly dull and devoid of ideas.".